LibrePhotos/librephotos/apps/docs/_pages/index.md

 {% assign posts_size = site.posts | size %}
 {% if posts_size > 0 %}

-The one-stop-shop for everything LibrePhotos: from installation, to how how to contribute, you'll find it all below.
+The one-stop-shop for everything LibrePhotos: from installation, to how to contribute, you'll find it all below.

 ## Table of Contents